-Law 5085 Hours: 3 Course Frequency: Offered when student interest and faculty availability allow Prerequisites: None
+Course Frequency: Offered when student interest and faculty availability allow

-This course will explores the various theories underlying and practices basic to mediation.
+This course will explore the various theories underlying and practices basic to mediation.
 Skills and techniques appropriate to each stage of the mediation process are identified and students will have the opportunity to practice these skills.
 Simulations and experiential exercises will provide students with an opportunity to develop proficiency as mediators and to rigorously analyze the appropriate roles and behavior of mediators and advocates, taking into account the legal, ethical and public policy issues surrounding the practice of mediation.